Guest list. Date. Invitations. Tent Tables and Chairs. Food. Fun.

 Many reasons contributed to the lengthening of the grad party season including schools completing their senior year of study by mid May, the strong desire to not have my party on the same date everyone else is, and there just is a whole lot less chaos going on in early July than in June (think graduation ceremonies, proms, summer job hunting, and of course all the other grad parties that are going on).
 Additionally finding equipment or a caterer for a July event is a whole lot easier than for a June event.
 There has been a real surge towards parties being planned the last weekend in May and the first weekend in June as well as a big increase in parties planned the first three weekends in July.
 Every graduate wants their party to be the best and biggest and to have all their friends make it to their party.
 The easiest way to accomplish that is to plan for a late May party or early July party.

 Sit down with the graduate and get their thoughts on the date.
 Your son probably won’t care too much what the date is as long as he can still hang out with his buddies and have some fun.
 Your daughter on the other hand wants you to plan “the best party ever”(no pressure on you) and wants everyone at her party.
 It is also pretty common for friends to get together to make sure their parties are not all on the same date or weekend.
 Next big question is Friday, Saturday, or Sunday.
 While Saturday is still the most popular day with about 65% of the grad parties held on Saturday, Friday(about 10%) and Sunday(about 25%) over the past few years have become great options.
 One big draw for Saturday parties is you don’t have to get up for work on Sunday so the party can last as late as your neighbors will tolerate, and you have all day Sunday to cleanup and recuperate.
 The one big reason for Friday and Sunday parties is because of less competition.
 Sunday parties are not going to last very late into the evening they are usually afternoon events that wrap up by 7pm, where Saturday parties might just continue on into Sunday morning.
-Some people just love having parties on Fridays and many equipment companies have great equipment discounts available for June Friday parties.
+Some people just love having parties on Fridays because they have Saturday and Sunday to recuperate.

 Tent Tables and Chairs.